-(4) Notice of Filing.
-A party who files the deposition must

-- (g) FAILURE TO ATTEND A DEPOSITION OR SERVE A SUBPOENA; EXPENSES.
+- (4) Notice of Filing.
+A party who files the deposition must promptly notify all other parties of the filing. - (g) FAILURE TO ATTEND A DEPOSITION OR SERVE A SUBPOENA; EXPENSES.
 A party who, expecting a deposition to be taken, attends in person or by an attorney may recover reasonable expenses for attending, including attorney's fees, if the noticing party failed to: - (1) attend and proceed with the deposition; or - (2) serve a subpoena on a nonparty deponent, who consequently did not attend.